ssec-jhu/db-template/README.md

 Entries in the ``ArrayData`` table can be annotated by running ``QCAnnotators`` on them, thus producing a value stored as an ``ACAnnotation`` associated with the ``ArrayData`` entry.
-The ``ArrayData`` table contains the actual array data file containing the wavelength and intensity values.
+The ``ArrayData`` table contains the actual array data values.
 It may be desirable to annotate this data with certain quality control metrics that can later be used to filter the data.
 Such quality control functions are to be implemented as a subclass of ``biodb.app.uploader.qc.qcfilter.QcFilter``.
 They can then be added to the database belonging to the ``QCAnnotator``